Cerro Pelon Ranch: Silverado set construction

 Although the ranch had appeared in a few movie scenes as early as 1970, it "became a very important movie location in 1984 when a western town was built as the primary setting for Lawrence Kasdan's Silverado".
 Seattle-born Montana rancher Bill Cook, with his wife Marian, had purchased the property as one of several ranches Cook owned in New Mexico and Arizona, and had preserved the location's wide-open vistas through "judicious placement of roads and inconspicuous fencing".
 Lawrence and Mark Kasdan and their crew scouted a remote area of New Mexico by helicopter, hoping to find the most suitable place to build the town of Silverado.
 The location manager appeared at the Cook property.
 At that time the filmmakers wanted to build only two to three structures, offering Cook a "casual number" as a location fee.
 "There wasn't any great motivation for me one way or another, but I said okay.
 It just grew from that into a big budget movie and the Silverado set was built", Cook recalled.
 The set was appropriately dressed and filmed for towns in four different states, depending on the view from the streets—mountains or prairie or the Galisteo River.
-The Silverado set included 38 storefronts, a church, and a two buildings with working interiors for indoor filming—the saloon, and the sheriff's office and jail.
+The Silverado set included 38 storefronts, a church, and two buildings with working interiors for indoor filming—the saloon, and the sheriff's office and jail.

 The presence of this large set thereafter brought steady production to the ranch and the surrounding area.
 For some films, only a few scenes were shot at the ranch.
 For others, such as Silverado and Wyatt Earp, virtually the entire film was made there.
 Originally known as the Cook Ranch, the property came to be referred to as Cerro Pelon (literally meaning "Bald Hill") in 1999, "after a fire started by carelessly used pyrotechnics during the filming of Wild Wild West", which "raged out of control in the New Mexico wind".
 The fire destroyed the film set, which was thereafter completely rebuilt.